makersmakingchange/LipSync-Classic/README.md

 This GitHub repository will serve as a database for all files and documentation associated with the LipSync project.

+## Updates
+For latest updates regarding the project we encourage you to visit our <a href="https://makersmakingchange.github.io/blog/">blog</a>.

 ## Contact Us

 For technical questions, to get involved or share your LipSync experience we encourage you to contact info@makersmakingchange.com

 <p align="center">